Revisiting the matching of black hole tidal responses: a systematic study of relativistic and logarithmic corrections

 Separating the variable as $\Phi(\boldsymbol{x},t) = \sum_{\ell m} R_{\ell}(r) Y_{\ell m}e^{-i \omega t}$, we obtain the following equation for the radial function in the static limit:

-which is exactly the same as the equation obatained by the ``resummation'' of the EFT diagrams, see Eq.~\eqref{Radial KG equation EFT} with bare mass $m$ replaced by BH mass $M$.
+which is exactly the same as the equation obatained by the ``resummation'' of the EFT diagrams; see Eq.~\eqref{Radial KG equation EFT} with bare mass $m$ replaced by BH mass $M$.
 The power series ansatz to solve~\eqref{Static Radial Equation} takes the form

-Note that this ansatz has have an ambiguity for $N_m\geq 2\ell + 1$, which corresponds to a freedom of adding a decaying solition $\sim r^{-\ell -1}$ at $r\to \infty$.
+Note that this ansatz has an ambiguity for $N_m\geq 2\ell + 1$, which corresponds to a freedom of adding a decaying solution $\sim r^{-\ell -1}$ at $r\to \infty$.
 We will see in the next section that the series actually truncates at $N_m=\ell$.
 Plugging~\eqref{eq:ans} into Eq.~\eqref{Static Radial Equation}, it is straightforward to find that recurrence relation

 which coincides with the EFT diagramatic recurrence relation Eq.~\eqref{Recurrence Relation}.
 This relation can be solved iteratively,